swaroopch/byte-of-python/modules.md

 This function can accept arguments.
 If the argument is the name of a module, the function returns the list of names from that specified module.
-If there is no argument, it returns the list of names from the current module.
+If there is no argument, the function returns the list of names from the current module.

 Example: